-The best thing about chocolate is that it’s delicious, but the worst thing about chocolate is that it melts in the heat.
+The best thing about chocolate is its irresistible taste, but the worst part?
+It can quickly turn into a melted mess in the heat.

 At What Temperature Does Chocolate Melt?

-To prevent chocolate from melting during air travel, it’s important to know its melting temperature, which ranges between 86 and 90 degrees Fahrenheit, slightly below human body temperature.
+To keep your chocolate from melting during air travel, it’s essential to understand its melting point, which falls between 86 and 90°F—just below body temperature.

-What Is The Standard Temperature Inside The AirPlane?
+What Is the Standard Temperature Inside an AirPlane?

 How To Carry Chocolates In-Flight Without Melting: [10 Working Ways]